Rescuing hungry children wandering the streets,

 "We rescue children that have been abandoned and are wandering the village looking for food and shelter.
 We work with the local village leaders to identify the children and assess their needs.
 If the child does not have parents or a family member to care for them, we bring them to Simba's Pride Children's Refuge (our home) and give them a family to call their own.
 We believe children should live in a loving, family-home, not an institution.

 Village Resource Center

 Through our resource program we provide the needy with food, clothing, school uniforms, and educational supplies for children.
 Our home is always open, and our soup pot is always hot.
 We cook daily and are always prepared to feed the hungry that stop by for a visit.
 Our regular visitors are usually hungry children that come from neighboring villages.
-Our mission is to care for the needy and help break the poverty cycle by teaching local families to become self-sufficient by growing their own vegetables, raising Chickens, Beef Cattle, Milk Goats or growing Moringa Trees.
+Our mission is to care for the needy and help break the poverty cycle by teaching local families to become self-sufficient by growing their own vegetables, raising Chickens (for meat and eggs), Beef Cattle, Milk Goats or growing Moringa Trees.
 We hope to also one day implement a hot lunch program for schools.

 Known as a "Mother to Many"...She has six grown children, seven grandchildren and over forty-five years experience working and caring for children of all ages in the educational system and child daycare settings.
 She has a background in Administration, General Office Management, Retail Management, Bookkeeping, Teaching, Counseling, and Pastoral Care.
 She is a Music and Fine Arts Director, and a Certified Holistic Health Practitioner.
 Her spare time is usually spent doing extensive research on Preventative & Functional Medicine (finding the root cause of disease) and teaching how to prevent and heal the body through adequate nutrition.